History of the COVID-19 pandemic in the United Kingdom: December 2021: Omicron proliferates, "Plan B" restrictions

 On Boxing day and the following day, restrictions were tightened in Wales, Scotland and Northern Ireland.
 Changes varied but predominantly focused on limiting attendance and enforcing social distancing in certain recreational facilities.
 Restrictions were not intensified in England in the days after Christmas Day.
 Meanwhile, the public were encouraged by text to get their booster vaccinations.

 January 2022: Rules relaxed again

-Boris Johnson said on the 4 January that he hoped to avoid imposing any more restrictions in England and to "ride out" the Omicron wave of the virus.
+Boris Johnson said on 4 January that he hoped to avoid imposing any more restrictions in England and to "ride out" the Omicron wave of the virus.
 He said he recommend in cabinet that previously imposed "plan B" restrictions be maintained.
 In any case, analysis by Warwick University suggested that the time period when extra controls could have significantly affected the peak of the current wave may have already passed.
 On 8 January, deaths reached 150,000, the highest in Europe at that time.